printdotio/printio-android-sdk/docs/MIGRATION_GUIDE.md

-Migrating to v3.3.6 from v3.3.0
+Migrating to v3.3.7 from v3.3.0
 ========

 **Changes in PIOConfig**

 Method `PIOConfig.setRecipeID(String, String)` has changed signature to `PIOConfig.setRecipeID(String)`  and now only accepts recipe ID for current environment.

 Method `PIOConfig.setLiveApplication(boolean)` was removed.
 In order to change environment you can use `PIOConfig.setEnvironment(Environment)` method.
+Default is `Environment.LIVE`.

 Migrating to v3.3.0 from v3.2.8